SHUT DOWN ROAD-SIDE ZOOS IN ONTARIO OR DO A BETTER JOB OF REGULATING THEM

 If we continue to allow zoos to own exotic animals, then we must do a better job by introducing regulations that protect these animals in requiring specific standards for their care and protection and through monitoring of their operations.
 We need to ensure that ALL animals in captivity are being kept in adequate facilities specific to their needs, and to ensure that zoo operators, staff and exhibitors have adequate knowledge of and experience in working with these types of animals.
 We also need to ensure that all zoos have a plan in place to prevent animals from having to be destroyed, due to lack of experience, proper resources and emergency plans with which to bring situations such as that involving escaped animals, to a constructive conclusion.
 If zoos cannot meet these expectations, then we need to think about banning exotic animals altogether, in this province.

-We, the undersigned, call on the Honourable Marie-France Lalonde, Minister of Community Safety and Correctional Services to pass legislation making it MANDATORY :
+We, the undersigned, call on the Honourable Sylvia Jones, Minister of Community Safety and Correctional Services to pass legislation making it MANDATORY for ALL facilities that possess exotic animals that cannot be returned to the wild to :

-2. For ALL zoos to submit to yearly inspections as a mandatory requirement for renewing their licenses, to ensure that facilities that house exotic animals and animals in captivity, are adequate for the specific needs of the animal, and that the facilities continue to be safe for both the animal, staff and the public.
+2. Submit to yearly inspections as a mandatory requirement for renewing their licenses, to ensure that facilities that house exotic animals and animals in captivity, are adequate for the specific needs of the animal, and that the facilities continue to be safe for both the animal, staff and the public.

-3. For ALL zoos to provide proof that operators and staff are adequately trained and have prior experience in working with exotic animals.
+3. To provide proof that operators and staff are adequately trained and have prior experience in working with exotic animals.

-4. For ALL zoos to have emergency protocols in place to deal with situations involving animals who have escaped their enclosures.
+4. To show proof of and have emergency protocols in place to deal with situations involving animals who have escaped their enclosures.
 These protocols must include access to immobilizing drugs and that staff are trained in how to use them effectively.
 All staff should be properly trained and familiar with emergency plans and equipment.
 An emergency procedures manual should be kept up-to-date and all staff should be required to review this material regularly.
 Regular drills should be conducted to ensure all staff are prepared in case of an emergency.

 RELEVANT CASE HISTORY